ValveSoftware/steam-runtime/doc/reporting-steamlinuxruntime-bugs.md

 ---------------------

 We will need to know some information about your system.
-Please make sure to include full system information (*Help -> System Information*) in your report.
-If the text ends with a line like "The runtime information tool is preparing a report, please wait...", please wait for it to be replaced by the full version of the report.
+Please make sure to include full system information in your report.
+In the desktop Steam user interface, this can be copied from *Help -> Steam Runtime Diagnostics*.
+Wait for the diagnostic tool to run, then click on *Copy* to copy it to the clipboard, and paste it into a text editor.
+The same information is also saved in a file named `steam-runtime-system-info-*.txt` in `~/.steam/root/logs`.

+In Big Picture mode or on the Steam Deck, the same information is in *Menu -> Settings -> System*: scroll to the end, and click on *Run Diagnostics*.

 When reporting bugs in the container runtime, please include a debug log.
 Since version 0.20210105.0, the easiest way to get this is: